NickHarvey2/QueryTerminal/README.md

   QueryTerminal [options]

 Options:
+  -t, --type <type>                          The type of database to connect to.
+Supported values are 'mssql' for Microsoft SQL Server and 'sqlite' for SQLite.
-  -c, --connectionString <connectionString>  The connection string used to connect to the SQL server.
+  -c, --connectionString <connectionString>  The connection string used to connect to the database.
-  -q, --query <query>                        The SQL query to run.
-When using this option, the command is immediately run,
-                                             output is sent to stdout, and the application terminates.
+  -q, --query <query>                        The query to run.
+When using this option, the command is immediately run, output is sent to stdout, and the application terminates.
 Omitting this option launches REPL mode.
-  -o, --outputFormat <outputFormat>          The format to use to output data [default: csv] --version                                  Show version information -?, -h, --help                             Show help and usage information
+  -o, --outputFormat <outputFormat>          The format to use to output data [default: csv] --version                                  Show version information -?, -h, --help                             Show help and usage information -?, -h, --help                             Show help and usage information
 ```

 ## TODO